 Lest we forget, Jimmy Page employed a '59 Tele for his Stairway To a Heaven solo.
 For years, we all assumed he'd used a Les Paul.

-As for the Stratocaster, it was bespectacled and doomed ‘50s rocker Buddy Holly that initially put the model on the map.
+As for the Stratocaster, it was bespectacled ‘50s rocker Buddy Holly that initially put the model on the map.
 Hank Marvin of The Shadows made the Strat an icon of early British rock.
 Surf dudes like Dick Dale got hip to the Strat in the early ‘60s before Jimi Hendrix sealed its reputation as a blues rock icon by the decade's end.
-These days we consider Jimi, Texas blues legend Stevie Ray Vaughan and British rock journeyman Jeff Beck as the ultimate ambassadors of the Fender Stratocaster.
+These days we consider Jimi, Texas blues legend Stevie Ray Vaughan and Chic icon Nile Rodgers as the ultimate ambassadors of the Fender Stratocaster.

 They might have come off the same drawing board but the Tele and Strat have very distinct tonal palettes.
 Telecasters are sonic chameleons.
 This is the guitar that links country jazz players like Danny Gatton to classic rocker Pete Townshend of The Who and Slipknot's masks metalhead Jim Root.
-A Tele can mimic a big-bodied jazz guitar, a country pedal steel, and a Les Paul.
+Telecaster pickups can mimic a big-bodied jazz guitar, a country pedal steel, and a Les Paul

 A great Stratocaster will pump out what guitar connoisseurs describe as "glassy" tones.
 Strat pickups should sound warm and woody with a hint of 'plink', like flicking the rim of a wine glass with your fingernail.